-When you need cheesecake but it’s too hot to bake, these creamy chèvre cheesecake popsicles marbled with fresh blueberry compote and topped with graham cracker crumbles satisfy on the warmest of days.
+When you need cheesecake but it's too hot to bake, these creamy chèvre cheesecake popsicles marbled with fresh blueberry compote and topped with crumbled gluten-free graham crackers satisfy on the warmest of days.
 Thanks to Vermont Creamery for sponsoring this post!

 When I was nineteen, I spent a few delicious days in the Loire Valley touring castles, fawning over the scenery, and falling in love...

 After each meal, a cart laden with local delicacies would be wheeled to the table.
 The regional specialty was aged goat cheese the likes of which I'd never before tasted.
 They came in different shapes and sizes, each geometric beauty boasting a center of crumbly chèvre, an aged outer rind sometimes rolled in ash to give it a blue-gray hue, and in the middle of the two, a gooey layer similar to baked brie.
 I was smitten.

 Back in the US I looked in vain for something similar, eventually giving up and making do with cheddars, bries, and goudas (did I mention I really like cheese?)
 It wasn't until a friend brought a Vermont Creamery Bonne Bouche home from the fancy food show a few years ago that I discovered my cheese soul mate.